ethaniccc/KitGUI/README.md

 `- The reasons I uploaded this was for someone smarter (then 13 year-old me) to help me fix this and make this into something functional.`
 ## Setting Up The Plugin
 There is no config.yml right now as I don't know how to do that.
 This is why contribtuions are highly wanted (and highly appreciated as well).
-To set up the plugin, you must have it in folder form.
-You will also need DevTools for this.
+To customize the plugin for your own use, you must have it in folder form.
+You will need DevTools for this.
 You may download DevTools from [here.](https://poggit.pmmp.io/p/DevTools)

 ## Additonal Dependencies